DMalinov/Softuni-courses/README.md

-# Softuni-Fundamentials
+# Softuni-Fundamentals
-03. Characters in Range
+Data types and variables